-- Release three documents in full - Release 11 documents in part with deletions
+- Release relevant information in five documents in full - Release one document in part with deletions

 6 Reasons for Decision

 Detailed reasons for my decision are set out below.

 6.1 Section 22 of the FOI Act - irrelevant to request

 Section 22 of the FOI Act provides that if giving access to a document would disclose information that would reasonably be regarded as irrelevant to the request, it is possible for the Department to prepare an edited copy of the document, modified by deletions, ensuring that the edited copy would not disclose any information that would reasonably be regarded as irrelevant to the request.